-35 Only for issues concerning applicability and not simple application.
+36 Only for issues concerning applicability and not simple application.

-36 This keyword allows for the inclusion of enactments and principles arising from a separate constitutional chapter elaborated with reference to the original Constitution (declarations of rights, basic charters etc).
+37 This keyword allows for the inclusion of enactments and principles arising from a separate constitutional chapter elaborated with reference to the original Constitution (declarations of rights, basic charters, etc.).

-37 Including its Protocols.
+38 Including its Protocols.

-- 2.1.3.1 Domestic case-law - 2.1.3.2 International case-law - 2.1.3.2.1 European Court of Human Rights - 2.1.3.2.2 Court of Justice of the European Communities - 2.1.3.2.3 Other international bodies - 2.1.3.3 Foreign case-law - 2.2 Hierarchy - 2.2.1 Hierarchy as between national and non-national sources - 2.2.1.1 Treaties and constitutions - 2.2.1.2 Treaties and legislative acts - 2.2.1.3 Treaties and other domestic legal instruments - 2.2.1.4 European Convention on Human Rights and constitutions - 2.2.1.5 European Convention on Human Rights and non-constitutional domestic legal instruments - 2.2.1.6 Community law and domestic law - 2.2.1.6.1 Primary Community legislation and constitutions - 2.2.1.6.2 Primary Community legislation and domestic non-constitutional legal instruments - 2.2.1.6.3 Secondary Community legislation and constitutions - 2.2.1.6.4 Secondary Community legislation and domestic non-constitutional instruments - 2.2.2 Hierarchy as between national sources - 2.2.2.1 Hierarchy emerging from the Constitution - 2.2.2.1.1 Hierarchy attributed to rights and freedoms - 2.2.2.2 The Constitution and other sources of domestic law - 2.2.3 Hierarchy between sources of Community law - 2.3 Techniques of review - 2.3.1 Concept of manifest error in assessing evidence or exercising discretion - 2.3.2 Concept of constitutionality dependent on a specified interpretation38 - 2.3.3 Intention of the author of the enactment under review - 2.3.4 Interpretation by analogy - 2.3.5 Logical interpretation - 2.3.6 Historical interpretation - 2.3.7 Literal interpretation - 2.3.8 Systematic interpretation - 2.3.9 Teleological interpretation
+- 2.1.3.2.2 Court of Justice of the European Communities - 2.1.3.2.3 Other international bodies - 2.1.3.3 Foreign case-law - 2.2 Hierarchy - 2.2.1 Hierarchy as between national and non-national sources - 2.2.1.1 Treaties and constitutions - 2.2.1.2 Treaties and legislative acts - 2.2.1.3 Treaties and other domestic legal instruments - 2.2.1.4 European Convention on Human Rights and constitutions - 2.2.1.5 European Convention on Human Rights and non-constitutional domestic legal instruments - 2.2.1.6 Community law and domestic law - 2.2.1.6.1 Primary Community legislation and constitutions - 2.2.1.6.2 Primary Community legislation and domestic non-constitutional legal instruments - 2.2.1.6.3 Secondary Community legislation and constitutions - 2.2.1.6.4 Secondary Community legislation and domestic non-constitutional instruments - 2.2.2 Hierarchy as between national sources - 2.2.2.1 Hierarchy emerging from the Constitution - 2.2.2.1.1 Hierarchy attributed to rights and freedoms - 2.2.2.2 The Constitution and other sources of domestic law - 2.2.3 Hierarchy between sources of Community law - 2.3 Techniques of review - 2.3.1 Concept of manifest error in assessing evidence or exercising discretion - 2.3.2 Concept of constitutionality dependent on a specified interpretation39 - 2.3.3 Intention of the author of the enactment under review - 2.3.4 Interpretation by analogy - 2.3.5 Logical interpretation - 2.3.6 Historical interpretation - 2.3.7 Literal interpretation - 2.3.8 Systematic interpretation - 2.3.9 Teleological interpretation